 HP has commissioned periodic life cycle assessments to measure the environmental impact of its programs.
 One study looked at our recycled polyethylene terephthalate (RPET) initiative.
 RPET plastic from this process has a 33% lower carbon footprint and 54% lower fossil fuel consumption in its production than new plastic—even when accounting for the environmental impact associated with collecting, transporting, and processing used cartridges and plastic bottles1.

 Manufacturing Original HP ink cartridges with recycled plastic instead of virgin plastic reduced greenhouse gas emissions by 43 million pounds (19.6 million kgs) in 2013-2015—equivalent to taking 4,125 cars off the road for one year2.
 We have built on this success with further closed loop plastics initiatives involving recycled polypropylene (RPP)—polypropylene is used in a significant percentage of HP’s ink supplies.
 HP has shortened its innovation cycle with each successive program.
 The RPP programs combined with the existing RPET initiative have led to more than 80% of our Original HP ink cartridges containing closed recycled plastic.
 In addition, 33% of HP LaserJet toner cartridges contain closed loop recycled plastic.

 Strengthening communities and the sustainable development of society at large

 Acting with integrity and respect for human rights around the world

-2 For cartridges produced in 2010 and beyond.
-Based on a 2010 life cycle assessment (LCA) performed by Four Elements Consulting, LLC and commissioned by HP.
-The study compared the environmental impact of using polyethylene terephthalate (PET) plastic with the environmental impact of using recycled PET to manufacture new Original HP ink cartridges.
-For details, see www.hp.com/go/RecycledPlasticsLCA.
+1. For RPET cartridges produced in 2013 and beyond.
+Based on a 2014 life cycle assessment performed by Four Elements Consulting and commissioned by HP.
+The study compared the environmental impact of using polyethelene terephthalate (PET) plastic with the environmental impact of using recycled PET to manufacture new Original HP ink cartridges.
+See details.